alexander-rd/appxf/doc/TestStrategy.md

 # APPXF Test Strategy

 The test strategy considers the following two test levels:
- * __Unit Tests__ cover individual modules and *should cover 100%* (lines and
-   branches) while *80% branch coverage is acceptable for initial versions*.
+ * __Unit Tests__ are driven by code coverage of the individual modules and *should cover 100%* (lines and branches) while *80% branch coverage is acceptable for initial versions*.
 While focusing on individual modules, tests may or may not cut free interfaces to other modules.
-No excuses -- all GUI elements must also be covered.
+Modules include GUI modules which must be covered by manual tests.
- * __Feature Tests__ are driven by the APPXF supported ***use cases*** and __*performance targets*__.
+ * __Feature Tests__ are driven by the APPXF supported ***use cases*** and
+   ***performance targets*** while *appropriate coverage is determined by review*.
+If use cases are already well covered by the unit tests, they do not need to be repeated but a corresponding file shall still be present with corresponding arugments.
 Feature tests shall use the APPXF implementation as-is wherever possible.

-Use cases like login/registration typically involve many modules like GUI elements, storage and settings.
-Even though such test cases intend to ensure proper interaction between the basic modules, the term *integration test* will not be used since there is no integration:
+Remark: While use cases like login/registration involve many modules like GUI elements, storage and settings which shall also ensure proper interaction between the APPXF modules, the term *integration test* will not be used.
-   APPXF is *one* package.
-If basic use cases are already covered well by the unit tests, they will not be repeated as feature tests unless the following is validated: (1) the documented usage of the interface or (2) performance characteristics or (3) the implementation of simpler test steps for reuse.
+Rationale: there is no integration, APPXF is *one* package of cross-functional modules.

-The following details must be considered:
+The following details shall be considered:
  * __Backwards Compatibility__ shall be ensured by either unit tests or feature tests (not yet available).
- * Test execution must be __automated__.
+ * Test execution shall be __automated__.
 For manual test cases, this implies: results are checked-in, compared against changes and their execution is validated in an automated test case.
 Test coverage from (valid) manual test executions will be merged with the automated ones.